Firoz Khan Noon: Early life and education

-Feroz Khan Noon was born in the village of Hamoka, located in Khushab District, Punjab in the then British India on 7 May 1893 into a Punjabi family.
-He came from an aristocratic landowning Rajput family that were known for their wealth and reputation in social circles.
+Firoz Khan Noon was born in the village of Hamoka, located in Khushab District, Punjab in the then British India on 7 May 1893 into a Punjabi family.
+He came from an aristocratic landowning family from the Rajput tribe that was known for their wealth and reputation in social circles.
 The family traces its roots back to a Rajput prince named Raja Ganj and has provided political elite and military officials from the times of Ranjit Singh, Noon's ancestors having served in Ranjit Singh's army.
 His father Nawab Malik Sir Muhammad Hayat Khan Noon was a nominated member of the Council of State from 1935 to 1937 while his cousin Malik Sardar Khan Noon was a politician as well.

 After his initial schooling, Noon attended Aitchison College in Lahore before being sent to England in 1912.
 The India Office arranged for him to stay with the family of a Reverend Lloyd in Ticknall, South Derbyshire.
 From there he applied to study at Oxford University, initially being rejected by Balliol College, he was then accepted by Wadham College.
 Noon stayed with Lloyd's family until 1913, and had a close relationship with them until going to Oxford.

 Noon graduated from Wadham College with a Bachelor of Arts (BA) degree in history in 1916.
 He was a keen soccer player and played collegiate field hockey for Isis Club.

 He interacted with very few Indian students while at university, heeding his father's advice to learn English culture, and lacked time to attend any Indian cultural festivals because he was concentrating on his studies.
 His sojourn in Britain left in him a lifelong admiration for Britain and during his career within the Pakistani state, he was always known to be an Anglophile.

 After graduation, Noon moved to London to sit the law examination.
 He qualified as a barrister-at-law from the Inner Temple in 1917 before returning to India.